naman14310/Interview_Prep/Coding Notes/Graphs/Disjoint Sets.md

 <br>

 **Operation of Disjoint Sets:**
-1. Find operation: It Keeps track of the set that an element belongs to.
+1. Find operation: It returns the absolute root of set.
 Hence, It'll be easier to check whether they belong to same subset ot not.
 2. Union operation: Used to merge two sets into one.

 <br>